Thanks to a tiny and cute miracle joining our family 11 weeks ago, I have acquired some totally badass superpowers:

 First things first, a quick reality check: being bitten by the baby bug comes with a hefty price, both mentally and financially.

-I coped with my postpartum mood swings by eating copious amounts of carbohydrates and shouting “THIS IS SPARTA!” in the shower, so you’ll agree that I’m much more adept at doling out financial advices than being a role model for sanity.
+I coped with my postpartum mood swings by eating copious amounts of carbohydrates and shouting “THIS IS SPARTA!” in the shower, so you’ll agree that I’m much more adept at doling out financial advice than being a role model of sanity.

-Speaking of finances, my husband and I have spent more than $7,000 on our baby so far, which is an anxiety-inducing amount of money to me.
+Speaking of finances, my husband and I have spent more than CA$7,000 on our baby so far, which is an anxiety-inducing amount of money to me.

 I get it.
 We all want to provide the best of the best to our little bundle of sunshine, so baby purchases aren’t an area where frugality is usually encouraged or practiced.

 But surely one could expect to prepare for the arrival of a baby without burning a hole in the pocket and without sacrificing their safety or quality of life?

 After much reflection, I came up with 8 saving tips for first-time parents that I’m dying to share.
 Most of them are low-effort but high-reward.

 Let’s dive in!

 1. Ask for hand-me-downs

 Because babies share the bizarro habit of soiling their cute onesies multiple times a week and growing a few centimeters every month, they need a lot of clothes for each stage of their development – newborn, 1-3 month, 3-6 month, 6-9 month, and so on.